Shubharyan-000525413/lab-docs/README.md

 This repository contains a collection of SOC (Security Operations Center)–oriented investigation reports created as part of **TryHackMe Advent of Cyber 2025**.

-All reports follow real-world SOC/Tier-2/Tier-3 documentation standards and demonstrate skills across SIEM analysis, malware investigation, cloud alert triage, password cracking, and MITRE ATT&CK–aligned threat mapping.
+Each report follows real-world SOC Tier-1 → Tier-2 documentation standards, emphasizing accurate investigation workflows, evidence-driven analysis, and defensible conclusions.
+The portfolio demonstrates hands-on capability across SIEM investigations, web attack forensics, malware analysis, cloud alert triage, password cracking, and detection engineering, with consistent alignment to MITRE ATT&CK.

 The complete portfolio is available as a GitHub Pages site: